Skip to main content

 Suggested Uses

-Grown as a specimen in zones 2–6.
-The bright green spring emergence, the golden-yellow fall color, and the bare winter silhouette are the three-season features.
-Intolerant of hot humid summers.
+Grown as a large specimen tree in cool-climate landscapes, spaced at intervals matching the 20-30 foot (6-9 m) mature spread.
+The bright green spring emergence, golden-yellow fall color, and bare winter silhouette give three-season interest.
+Not well-suited to hot humid summers.
 Non-toxic.
-Deer-resistant.
+Hardy in zones 2-6.

 How to Identify

-Identified by soft bright green needles in rosettes on spur shoots that turn golden-yellow and drop in fall — a deciduous conifer.
-Pink-red female strobili in early spring.
-Small persistent brown cones.
-The deciduous needle habit and the spur-shoot rosettes are the genus identifiers.
+L. decidua is identified by soft bright green needles in rosettes of 20-40 on spur shoots that turn golden-yellow and drop in fall, combined with pink-red female strobili in early spring.
+The deciduous needle habit and spur-shoot rosettes are Larix genus identifiers.
+Small persistent brown cones remain through winter.

 Appearance